 Feature engineering is the process of transforming raw data into meaningful representations that machine learning models can interpret more effectively.
-It is often considered the most crucial step in building robust models.
+This step plays a crucial role in building robust models.

-Feature selection refers to the process of identifying and selecting the most significant features in your dataset.
+Next, Feature selection is the process of identifying and selecting the most significant features in your dataset.
 This step helps reduce overfitting, increase model interpretability, and improve computational efficiency.

-By selecting only the relevant features, you ensure that your model is not overwhelmed by irrelevant data, which can degrade its performance.
+By selecting only the relevant features, we can help the model to avoid getting distracted by irrelevant information, which can degrade its performance.

 from sklearn.feature_selection import SelectKBest, f_classif